mikah-mathews/TravelDiary/README.md

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+_This is a website application to add different trips and view details about them._

 ## Setup/Installation Requirements

 * Clone this repository to your local machine
-* Navigate to the {Template.Tests} folder using your terminal.
+* Navigate to the TravelDiary.Tests folder using your terminal.
 * To install the project's dependencies, in the terminal type ```dotnet restore```
 * Once dependencies are installed, type ```dotnet test``` in the terminal to run the project's tests.
-* To run the application navigate to the {Template} folder using the terminal.
+* To run the application navigate to the TravelDiary folder using the terminal.
-* Once in the {Template} folder, type ```dotnet run``` to run the program.
+* Once in the TravelDiary folder, type ```dotnet run``` to run the program.
-_{Leave nothing to chance!
-You want it to be easy for potential users, employers and collaborators to run your app.
-Do I need to run a server?
-How should I set up my databases?
-Is there other code this application depends on?
-We recommend deleting the project from your desktop, re-cloning the project from GitHub, and writing down all the steps necessary to get the project working again.}_

 ## Known Bugs